PaddlePaddle/PaddleCloud/doc/build.md

-This article contains instructions of build all the components of PaddlePaddle Cloud and how to pack them into Docker images so that server side components can run in the Kubernetes cluster.
+This article contains instructions of build all the components of PaddlePaddle Cloud and how to pack them into Docker images so that server-side components can run in the Kubernetes cluster.

-- Server side components includes:
+- Server-side components:
   - Cloud Server (written in Python, only need to pack to image)
   - EDL Controller
   - PaddleFS (PFS) Server